sgiulietti/mongo-in-k8s/README.md

 Step 1: Create a mongodb deployment yaml file.

-Step 2: Create a configmap file for reference to the database server.
+Step 2: Create a configmap yaml file for reference to the database server.

 Step 3: Execute the creation of the configmap file and then the configuration of the deployment.
 Navigate on terminal to the folder that contains the file and execute the following command: